datacarpentry/astronomy-python/_episodes/04-motion.md

 > > causes like source confusion (high negative values) and the parallax
 > > zero point with systematic errors (low negative values).
 > >
-> > Fortunately, we don't use the parallax measurements in
+> > Fortunately, we do not use the parallax measurements in
 > > the analysis (one of the reasons we used constant distance
 > > for reflex correction).
 > {: .solution}